timschneeb/ShizuStore/README.md

 You can find APKs in the release section: https://github.com/timschneeb/ShizuStore/releases/latest

+## Publishing an app

+Add the app to [awesome-shizuku list](https://github.com/timschneeb/awesome-shizuku); the app store will automatically pick it up from there.
+To get listed, follow the [contribution guide](https://github.com/timschneeb/awesome-shizuku/blob/master/CONTRIBUTING.md) or open an issue in [awesome-shizuku list](https://github.com/timschneeb/awesome-shizuku) with the app/source code link.

+How the store discovers your releases and displays your app is documented in the server's [listing and metadata documentation](https://github.com/timschneeb/ShizuStoreServer/blob/master/docs/listing-and-metadata.md).

 ## Credits

 ShizuStore is based on [Aurora Droid](https://gitlab.com/AuroraOSS/auroradroid) developed by Aurora OSS, licensed under GPL-3.0-or-later.